 6How soon after a facelift can I get dental work done?

 No less than 10 days, and of course, depending on how you're feeling.
-The optimal way to combine dental work with your plastic surgery is to arrange to arrive in Costa Rica one or two days prior to your surgery.
+The optimal way to combine dental work with your plastic surgery is to arrange to arrive in Costa Rica two days prior to your surgery.
 Have Didi make an appointment for you with the dentist for the day you arrive in Costa Rica, and at that time the dentist will do the prep work for your porcelain crowns, inlays or veneers, mouth guard, teeth whitening, etc. Then, 10-13 days after your surgery, you can go back for your final appointment which is usually shorter in duration and less involved.

 7How long do I need to be away if I'm having a full facelift?

 We strongly recommend that you plan on being away a total of fifteen days.
 You must arrive at least two days before surgery in San Jose, Costa Rica and you count fourteen days from your surgery day and that's when we recommend you return home.
 As far as I'm concerned, the longer you can stay after the surgery, the better.
 The first weeks after surgery are crucial to the healing process.
 Also, anything that could possibly go wrong, seems to do so within the first week or two after surgery.
 If you are there, Dr. Lev can treat you and take care of your needs.
 Besides, when you go back home you will jump right back into your work or your daily life routine and that will definitely impinge upon your healing process.